databrary/design/overview.md

 - Tabular or other array-structured data made either during the experiment or from analyses of other data

 Of these, only a sharing permission is required (though of course pointless without at least one other object).

+#### Experiment?

+Occasionally experiments can involve more than one procedure, e.g., longitudinal experiments, pilot studies, control studies, or other cases when between-subjects conditions involve different procedures or quantities of data.
+There may be scenarios where these procedures are so significantly different so as to require a new organization structure combining multiple studies into an *experiment*.
+Longitudinal studies in particular are a good use-case to think about for a lot of assumptions here.
+Requires further investigation.

 ### Participant?